BhumoYangzom/Capstone/Week 3.md

 ### Factors to consider

-* TODO: Choose a factor to research on, write your name next to it and come prepared for next meeting
+* TODO: Choose a factor to research on, write your name next to it and come prepared to present for next meeting

 * HL7 Data
 * Neuron Capsule